 - Hunters must obtain a free site permit online from www.dnr.illinois.gov.
 To do so, navigate to "hunting/trapping” and then “public hunting areas”.
 Proceed to “Free Site Hunting Permit (Windshield Card)” and select “New Self-Issued Windshield Card” tab under the “Upland/Forest Game (and Dog Training) column.
 Complete all fields as necessary and print Windshield Card and accompanying pocket card.
 This permit (your windshield card) must be displayed under the vehicle windshield, face up, with the permit number visible and the pocket card portion in your possession while hunting at the site.
-Hunters must report their annual harvest online (even if you did not hunt) by February 15, 2014.
+Hunters must report their annual harvest online (even if you did not hunt) by February 15, 2015.
 Hunters shall forfeit their hunting privileges at the site for the following year if they fail to report by the prescribed deadline.

 - There will be no standby hunters.